FinnGebauer/FinnGebauer/README.md

 - 👋 Hi, I’m @FinnGebauer
 - 👀 I’m interested in Data Analysis, Marketing Analytics and Data Science!
+- If you are interested in music, take a peek at my Spotify Recommender project!
 - 🌱 I’m always looking to dig deeper into SQL and Python
 - 📫 How to reach me: Find me on LinkedIn!